 Buy toys and use them!

-Musical instruments are toys.
+Let me say it once more time: musical instruments are toys.
 Yes, you read that correctly.
 They are not delicate museum pieces that should be handled with kid gloves as if they may break at any moment.
 Your child needs to feel comfortable getting their hands dirty with their guitar often.
 They need to be able to bang on the piano if that’s how they feel.
 They need to be able use and abuse that bass guitar!!

 Ask yourself a simple question: How often does your daughter play with a china doll that may shatter at any point?
 Yup…never.
 Either because she doesn’t have a fragile doll, or because you keep it out of reach.
 Kids don’t need instruments that they–and you–are afraid of breaking.